-The AquaGen® recombination system has to be cleaned like the batterie cell/block by using a moist cotton- or paper towel.
+The grid | aquagen recombination system has to be cleaned like the batterie cell/block by using a moist cotton or paper towel.

-Note: While charging - especially boost charge - the AquaGen recombinationsystem will heat up.
-Therefore do not clean the AquaGen recombination systems during boost charge
+Note: While charging - especially boost charge - the grid | aquagen recombination system will heat up.
+Therefore do not clean the grid | aquagen recombination systems during boost charge.

-- Plastic parts of the batteries, especially the cell container, have to be cleaned with water or water moistened cleaning cloth without additives. - After cleaning the battery surface has to be dried with appropriate measures, like moist antistatic cleaning cloth (e.g. cotton).
+Plastic parts of the batteries, especially the cell container, have to be cleaned with water or water moistened cleaning cloth without additives.

+After cleaning the battery surface has to be dried with appropriate measures, like moist antistatic cleaning cloth (e. g. cotton).